truenas/documentation/content/SCALE/SCALETutorials/ConfigReportsScale.md

 ---
 title: "Reporting"
-description: "Provides information on changing settings that control how TrueNAS displays report graphs, interacting with graphs, and the TrueCommand Enhancement option."
+description: "Provides information on changing settings that control how SCALE displays report graphs, how to interact with graphs, and configuring reporting exporters."
 weight: 13
 alias:
 - /scale/scaletutorials/reporting/configreportsscale/